Graham Kelly (footballer, born 1997)

-Graham Kelly (born 16 October 1997) is an Irish professional footballer who plays as a centre-back for NIFL Premiership side Larne.
+Graham Kelly (born 16 October 1997) is an Irish professional footballer who plays as a centre-back for NIFL Premiership club Coleraine.
 He has represented the Republic of Ireland at under-18 and under-19 level.

-He began his career at Sheffield United, where he made his senior debut in April 2016.
+Kelly began his career at Sheffield United, where he made his senior debut in April 2016.
 He played on loan at Stalybridge Celtic later in the year, before he was transferred to Port Vale in June 2017.
 He played on loan at Bradford Park Avenue and Southport during the 2017–18 season.
 He joined Northern Irish side Larne in August 2018 and helped the club to win the NIFL Championship title in 2018–19 and the County Antrim Shield in the 2020–21 season.
 They retained the County Antrim Shield the following two seasons.
+Larne won the Irish League for the first time in the 2022–23 season.
+He joined Coleraine in June 2023.

 Club career

 Sheffield United

 Kelly came through the Academy at Sheffield United to make his senior debut for the "Blades" as a late substitute for Matt Done in a 3–1 defeat to Coventry City at the Ricoh Arena on 30 April 2016.
 He joined Stalybridge Celtic of the National League North on loan in August 2016.
 He made ten appearances for the "Celts" over a five-week stay at Bower Fold.